GalleriaJS/galleria/docs/options/index.rst

 - :doc:`clicknext` Helper for adding a click event on the entire stage to move forward.

-- :doc:`data_config` Defines how Galleria should parse the HTML.
+- :doc:`dataConfig` Defines how Galleria should parse the HTML.

-- :doc:`data_selector` Defines the selector Galleria should look for in the source.
+- :doc:`dataSelector` Defines the selector Galleria should look for in the source.

-- :doc:`data_source` Defines the Galleria data, or the HTML source where the data is found.
+- :doc:`dataSource` Defines the Galleria data, or the HTML source where the data is found.

 - :doc:`debug` Set this to true to get error messages.